PhilippStancke/website/content/publication/2021-02-23-bachelor-thesis/index.md

 publication_types:
 - "4"
 publishDate: "2021-03-22T00:00:00Z"
-slides: drogas-y-politica
+slides: example
 summary: This paper was written as part of the bachelor thesis at the Chair of International Economics (VWL III) at Justus Liebig University.
 tags:
 - Geography
 - Institutions
 - Economic Growth
-title: The Roots of Economic Growth: Geography and Institutions
+title: 'The Roots of Economic Growth: Geography and Institutions'
 #url_code: '#'
 #url_dataset: '#'
 url_pdf: